 How Do I DEI?

-Recruit, Retain, Mentor, Promote - The best programs, particularly those focused on organizational diversity, understand the importance of personnel, and that an effective diversity hiring program doesn't end with the hiring.
-Cultivating diverse talent is best treated with a 'pipeline' approach, which looks at supporting those hires through their careers at your company.
+Recruit, Retain, Mentor, Promote: The best programs, particularly those focused on organizational diversity, understand the importance of personnel and that an effective diversity hiring program doesn't end with the hiring.
+Cultivating diverse talent is best treated with a "pipeline" approach, which looks at supporting those hires through their careers at your company.

-Don't Forget the 'I' - "Diversity is being invited to the party.
+Don't Forget the 'I': "Diversity is being invited to the party.
 Inclusion is being asked to dance."
 (Vernā Myers, Esq, Diversity & Inclusion Expert).
-As you approach your organizational diversity, it's important to know that a handful of minority hires does not make a robust D&I program.
+As you approach your organizational diversity, it's important to know that a handful of minority hires does not make a robust DEI program.
 Employees need to feel that their point of view is heard and valued, and that they have a chance to make an impact on the company.
 Tactics such as ERGs, mentorship programs, and contact with C-Suite executives are low-resource methods to increase the all-important 'I' in DEI.

 ERGs - Employee Resource Groups (ERGs) are a scalable, widely appreciated feature of many successful DEI programs.
 These groups focus on particular constituencies within your workforce, to provide a forum for diverse hires to come together.
-Especially when paired with C-Suite involvement, ERGs provide a venue for employees to be heard by leadership, identify potential 'red-flags' in your company culture, and show how serious your company is about hearing everyone's point of view.
+Especially when paired with C-Suite involvement, ERGs provide a venue for employees to be heard by leadership, identify potential 'red flags' in your company culture, and show how serious your company is about hearing everyone's point of view.